leonardaustin/eBayTechTest/README.txt

  - Unit tests for all model methods.
  - Dockblock for all methods
  - Class const to ensure future developers understand and can reference string to avoid mistyping.
  - There are a couple of methods which might look out of place however were purposely used because of design decisions (one static method in RockPaperScissors and get/set player1/2).
 It mainly revolves around ensuring the code is extendable.
+If these methods need more explanation please feel free to call me.

 ## Improvements